eest/scratchgo/README.md

 through means like logging, [tracing](https://opentracing.io/) or some sort of exposed metrics where the app presents its state, possibly using something like [expvar](https://golang.org/pkg/expvar/).

+There should also exist some sort of administrative API where runtime settings such as log levels can be configured without local access to the process.

 ## This all sounds great, but I don't want to use Go